liangyuwang/Megatron-Canzona/megatron/core/optimizer/matrix_based_optimizer/README.md

 | `uneven` (default) | Custom `all-gather-v` / `reduce-scatter-v` primitives isolate uneven buckets in a separate coalescing block, keeping the data movement pattern closest to the original and avoiding padding/copy overhead. |
 | `padded` | Pad uneven shards up to a common length so both uneven and even buckets share the same tensor-collective fast-path (`all_gather_into_tensor` / `reduce_scatter_tensor`).
 Trades extra memory for potentially better kernel utilization. |

 Both strategies apply to gradient reduce-scatter (forward) and parameter all-gather (backward) synchronization.
-The default `uneven` is recommended for most workloads; `padded` may benefit cases where native collective fast-path outweighs the padding cost.
+Neither strategy is universally superior — benchmark both in your actual training setup to determine the better choice.

 ### 7. Distributed Checkpointing